Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Introduction

 \section{Introduction}

 Let \(G = (V,E)\) be an undirected graph, with \(V\) and \(E\) its node and edge sets, respectively.
 Let \( d: E \to \R^{+}\) be a cost function over the set of edges.
-Moreover, let \(k \geq 2\) and \(\alpha \geq 2\) be two integer numbers.
-The aim of this work consists on finding a partition of \(V\) into \(k\) subsets, such that each subset from the partition induces a connected subgraph of \(G\) with at least \(\alpha\) nodes.
-Additionally, the total cost associated to the edges with end nodes on the same subset is minimized.
+Additionally, let \(k \geq 2\) and \(\alpha \geq 2\) be two integer numbers.
+The aim of this work consists of finding a partition of \(V\) into \(k\) subsets, such that each subset from the partition induces a connected subgraph of \(G\) with at least \(\alpha\) nodes.
+Additionally, the total cost associated \review{with} the edges with end nodes on the same subset is minimized.